Nuclear magnetic resonance spectroscopy: History

+NMR-active criteria

+The key determinant of NMR activity in atomic nuclei is the nuclear spin quantum number (I).
+This intrinsic quantum property, similar to an atom's "spin", characterizes the angular momentum of the nucleus.
+To be NMR-active, a nucleus must have a non-zero nuclear spin (I ≠ 0).
+It is this non-zero spin that enables nuclei to interact with external magnetic fields and show signals in NMR.
+Atoms with an odd sum of protons and neutrons exhibit half-integer values for the nuclear spin quantum number (I = 1/2, 3/2, 5/2, and so on).
+These atoms are NMR-active because they possess non-zero nuclear spin.
+Atoms with an even sum but both an odd number of protons and an odd number of neutrons exhibit integer nuclear spins (I = 1, 2, 3, and so on).
+Conversely, atoms with an even number of both protons and neutrons have a nuclear spin quantum number of zero (I = 0), and therefore are not NMR-active.
+NMR-active nuclei, particularly those with a spin quantum number of 1/2, are of great significance in NMR spectroscopy.
+Examples include 1H, 13C, 15N, and 31P.
+Some atoms with very high spin (as 9/2 for 99Tc atom) are also extensively studied with NMR spectroscopy.

-Basic NMR techniques
+Main aspects of NMR techniques

 Resonant frequency

 When placed in a magnetic field, NMR active nuclei (such as 1H or 13C) absorb electromagnetic radiation at a frequency characteristic of the isotope.
 The resonant frequency, energy of the radiation absorbed, and the intensity of the signal are proportional to the strength of the magnetic field.
-For example, in a 21 Tesla magnetic field, hydrogen nuclei (commonly referred to as protons) resonate at 900 MHz.
-It is common to refer to a 21 T magnet as a 900 MHz magnet since hydrogen is the most common nucleus detected, however different nuclei will resonate at different frequencies at this field strength in proportion to their nuclear magnetic moments.
+For example, in a 21-tesla magnetic field, hydrogen nuclei (protons) resonate at 900 MHz.
+It is common to refer to a 21 T magnet as a 900 MHz magnet, since hydrogen is the most common nucleus detected.
+However, different nuclei will resonate at different frequencies at this field strength in proportion to their nuclear magnetic moments.

 Sample handling

 An NMR spectrometer typically consists of a spinning sample-holder inside a very strong magnet, a radio-frequency emitter, and a receiver with a probe (an antenna assembly) that goes inside the magnet to surround the sample, optionally gradient coils for diffusion measurements, and electronics to control the system.
-Spinning the sample is usually necessary to average out diffusional motion, however some experiments call for a stationary sample when solution movement is an important variable.
+Spinning the sample is usually necessary to average out diffusional motion, however, some experiments call for a stationary sample when solution movement is an important variable.
 For instance, measurements of diffusion constants (diffusion ordered spectroscopy or DOSY) are done using a stationary sample with spinning off, and flow cells can be used for online analysis of process flows.